feureau/Feureau-Digital-Library/900 History & geography/950 History of Asia/959 Southeast Asia/Indonesia/Mona Lohanda - The Kapitan Cina of Batavia.md

-216 Noted in "De Chineezen-opstootjes te Soerabaja", De Indische Gids, vol. |, 1912, p.
+216 Noted in "De Chineezen-opstootjes te Soerabaja", De Indische Gids, vol. I, 1912, p.
 658.

 217 Lea E Williams, Overseas Chinese Nationalism, p.183: see also Pewarta Soerabaia, 10 September 1929, guoted in the letter of the Governor of East Java to Governor-General, 9 January 1930, in Geheim Mailrapport, no. 184x/1930.